Amadan04/SWEN360/README.md

-# University Carpooling & Ride Sharing App
+# University Carpooling/Ride Sharing App

 This repository hosts the initial assets and documentation for the University Carpooling & Ride Sharing app, aimed at providing a secure and user-friendly platform for students to share rides within the university community.